Share

 April 18, 2023

-Student, MDiv program at Princeton Theological Seminary, Lawrenceville, NJ
+Student, PhD in Practical Theology and Homiletics at Princeton Theological Seminary, Lawrenceville, NJ

 Women deacons were part of the early church.
 Restoring women to the diaconate today is not a return to ancient times for the sake of titles or tradition; it is a realization that we can worship and minister more faithfully as God’s people when women and men are able to fully share their gifts.
 We should not pursue ordination of women to the diaconate simply out of necessity or scarcity but because the fullness of the Church - of who we are called to be as the Body of Christ - has yet to be realized.